 Electric toothbrushes, designed to care for the enamel

 Electric toothbrushes, or mixed like the INAVA Hybrid toothbrush, move with high-frequency vibrations and may be easier for children to use.
 These toothbrushes have a circular motion at the right speed and are quite effective.

-Junior (7 to 12 years) tooth decay prevention
+Kids’ (2 to 6 years) tooth decay prevention

 Protecting children’s first permanent teeth from decay is essential for life-long healthy teeth.
-Healthy habits encouraged during early childhood must be maintained.See the program
+It is easier to develop the best habits for good oral hygiene with the right tools.See the program